influxdata/telegraf/plugins/inputs/tencentcloudcm/README.md

   ## Batch instance size for intiating a GetMonitorData API call.
   # batch_size = 100
-  ## By default, Tencent Cloud CM Input plugin will automatically discover instances in specified regions
-  ## This sets the interval for discover and update the instances discovered.
-  ##
-  ## how often the discovery API call executed (default 1m)
-  # discovery_interval = "5m"

   ## Tencent Cloud Account (required - you can provide multiple entries and distinguish them using
   ## optional name field, if name is empty, index number will be used as default)